cosmos/sdk-tutorials/hands-on-exercise/1-ignite-cli/6-play-game.md

     }
     ```

-    Yes, a `uint64` like `msg.FromY` can never be `< 0`, but since there is no compilation warning, you can keep it for future reference if the type changes.
+    Yes, a `uint64` like `msg.FromY` can never be `< 0`, but since there is no compilation warning you can keep it for future reference if the type changes.

 3. There is an actual move: